danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 * If we enounter a need for additional descriptive metadata about the reader class, beyond ``container``, there will be a way to add it.

-For use cases where a one-shot contract, "Get all the data and close," is sufficient libraries can of course wrap the reader in a function and expose that.
+For use cases where a one-shot contract---"Get all the data and close"---is sufficient, downstream libraries can of course wrap the reader in a function and expose that.

 ```python
 def just_read(...):